ashish12345bisht/amazon-music-clone/README.md

-Amazon Prime Clone UI only - no API added
+Amazon Music Clone UI only - no API added